heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Move server communication into sconn and connmgr into listener
+- Move server communication and update logic into sconn
   - Get rid of remaining specific drop events, use generic Drop + error
   - Improve connRef design
 - Add `-concurrent` flag to server for one goroutine per client conn